 The leaves on the ginger plant will get to be up to 4 feet tall and are susceptible to wind damage.
 If you live in an area where ginger will not survive the winter, bring your ginger plant inside once night time temperatures dip below 50 F. (10 C.).
 Continue to care for your plant over the winter.

 How to Harvest Ginger

 Your ginger plant will be ready for harvest in the spring, or you can let it grow through the next summer for a larger harvest.
-When you are ready to harvest, lift the ginger plant gently from the soil.
-If you would like to continue to grow ginger root, break off a part of the ginger root that has foliage and carefully replant it.
+When you’re ready to harvest, lift the ginger plant gently from the soil.
+If you’d like to continue to grow ginger root, break off a part of the ginger root that has foliage and carefully replant it.
 The rest of the ginger root can be used as your harvest.
 Break off the foliage and wash the ginger root.
 The ginger root can be broken into smaller pieces for easier use.

 Now that you know how to grow ginger root, you can enjoy its amazing flavor in your favorite recipes.